croxton/ee_zen_garden/README.md

 	Your task is to configure channels and custom fields, populate with sample data, and write the templates to generate the HTML markup and interaction states represented in the html files above.
 These are some points to consider:

-	* Field & variable naming schemes (nonemaclature).
+	* Field & variable naming schemes (nomenclature).
 	* URL design & routing.
-	* Template organisation, code re-use, global variables.
+	* Template organisation, code re-use and global variables.
 	* What, aside from content, will you make manageable by editors?
 	* Which third-party add-ons would you use, if any?
 	* Entry filtering.